amamory/vivado-base-project/README.md

 This repo contains scripts to recreate **DESCRIBE THE MODULE HERE**.
 The project is setup for Zedboard, although it would be easy to change to other boards assuming you have some basic TCL skills.

+# How to Use Vivado

+[Vipin Kizheppatt](https://www.youtube.com/watch?v=ahws--oNpBc&list=PLXHMvqUANAFOviU0J8HSp0E91lLJInzX1) provides a great set of more than 70 extremely didatioc videos.
+As a personal experience, I would strongly suggest that as a starting point.

 # Module/IP design

 Describe here your module interface and protocols.